-Get the information, hardware, and context you need.
+Get the information and hardware you need

 - Campus closures or emergencies will be reported through Wolfalert and the university homepage.
 The Adverse Weather and Emergency Status phone number is (919) 513-8888.

-Communicate with your students right away.
+Communicate with your students right away

-Adjust your course plans.
+Adjust your course plans

 What are my goals during this time?